Tykky/Raytracer/Documentation/implementation.md

 Following is done to form the actual tree (in order)

 1. Pick randomly axis from 3 (x,y,z)
-2. Sort objects along this axis.
+2. Sort objects along this axis
 3. split the axis into two sub trees

 **Note that qsort is used to do the sorting.
 This is default